Dr. Robert H Cockle

 Pete Carlson truly loved aviation and thoroughly enjoyed his time as a private pilot but always wanted to be a commercial pilot Time and money stopped his dream.
 Pete has left a legacy that will help a student each year achieve his/her dream to become a pilot with the Pete Carlson Aeronautical Scholarship.

-NEW SCHOLARSHIPS AT AEF
+NEW SCHOLARSHIPS AT ARROW EDUCATION FOUNDATION

 In 2016, the Arrow Education Foundation became the custodian of scholarships formerly held at the Watertown School District Business Office.